ipjohnson/SeleniumFixture/README.md

 ```

 ###Validate
 PageObjects can validate themselves upon creation one of two ways.
-You can either have a method name Validate or a property called Validate that is a Action.
-Either will be called once the page object has been created
+You can either have a method name "Validate" or a property called "Validate" that is an Action.
+Either choice will be called once the page object has been created.

 ```C#
 public class HomePage